Several thousand rally in Paris anti-racism protest

-PARIS (Reuters) - Several thousand anti-racism protesters gathered in central Paris on Saturday to denounce police violence, as a wave of anger continued to sweep the world following the death of African American George Floyd.
+PARIS (Reuters) - Several thousand people denounced police violence in an anti-racism protest in central Paris on Saturday, as a wave of anger continued to sweep the world following the death of African American George Floyd.

-The issue has resonated in France, in particular in deprived city suburbs where rights groups say that accusations of brutal treatment by French police of residents of often immigrant background remain largely unaddressed.
+The protesters chanted “No justice, no peace” and some climbed the statue of Marianne, who personifies the French Republic, in the Place de la Republique.
+In one brief incident, riot police, present in large numbers, fired tear gas.

-Large numbers of riot police were present, but they remained at a distance in surrounding streets.
+The outrage generated by Floyd’s death in Minneapolis last month has resonated in France, in particular in deprived city suburbs where rights groups say that accusations of brutal treatment by French police of residents of often immigrant background remain largely unaddressed.

-Assa Traore, sister of 24-year-old Adama Traoré, who died near Paris in 2016 after police detained him, addressed the crowd.
+Assa Traore, sister of 24-year-old Adama Traore, who died near Paris in 2016 after police detained him, addressed the protest.

 “The death of George Floyd has a strong echo in the death in France of my little brother,” she said.
 “What’s happening in the United States is happening in France.
 Our brothers are dying.”